burst-apps-team/burst-wiki/burst-who-s-who.md

 Introduction
 ============

-A consequent number of developers and community members contributed to the Burst ecosystem.
-The main objective of this page is to present the different teams/contributors of Burst.
+A consequent number of developers and community members contribute to the Burst ecosystem.
+The main objective of this page is to present the different teams and contributors.

 These contributors are sorted according to [this Burstcoinist article](https://www.burstcoin.ist/2018/06/23/the-economy-of-scale-next-steps-for-burst/) (cf. Consensus) and other sources (Burstwiki, Github, Reddit, etc.).